-  The warm-up is your opportunity to see how your body is operating on any given day.
+The warm-up is your opportunity to see how your body operates on any given day.
 If there’s an issue, you want to discover it during the warm-up and not the workout.

-  There are certain areas – the neck, shoulders, hips, lower back, and knees – that can sometimes get stiff or tender – especially in seniors.
+The neck, shoulders, hips, lower back, and knees can sometimes get stiff or tender – especially in seniors.

 If these areas are utilized too intensely too soon, they can injure.
-So start your warm-up slowly and think of it as an exploration.
+Begin your preparation slowly and think of it as an exploration.
 Your warm-up is your diagnostic scan.

 When you do arm or leg shakes, be sure there is nothing nearby – a person, a wall, or furniture – that you could hit.

 What You Need to Know about Your Warm-Up (Conclusion)